etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 *Ilya Etingof, Red Hat Product Security*

-Most of us, programmers, go through technical interviews every once in a while.
-At other times many of us sit at the opposite side of the table running these interviews.
+Most of us programmers go through technical interviews every once in a while.
+At other times, many of us sit on the opposite side of the table running these interviews.
 Stakes are high, emotions run strong, intellectual pressure builds up.
-I found that an unfortunate code review may turn into something similar to a harsh job interview.
+I have found that an unfortunate code review may turn into something similar to a harsh job interview.

-While it is theoretically in the best interest of the whole team to end up with high quality code, variations in individual's technical background, cultural differences, preconceptions built up on previous experience, personality quirks, and even temper may get in the way of luring people into a fierce fight over relatively unimportant matters.
+While it is theoretically in the best interest of the whole team to end up with high quality code, variations in individual's technical background, cultural differences, preconceptions built up on previous experience, personality quirks, and even temper may lure people into a fierce fight over relatively unimportant matters.

 Consider an imaginary pull request.
-There we typically have two actors: author and code reviewers.
-Sometimes authors tend to overestimate the quality  of their code what provokes them to be overly defensive and even hostile to any argument.
+There we typically have two actors: the author and code reviewers.
+Sometimes authors tend to overestimate the quality  of their code which provokes them to be overly defensive and possibly even hostile to any argument.
 People reviewing the code may find themselves being in a position of power to judge author's work.
 Once the actors collide over a matter where they take orthogonal and sufficiently strong sides, all is fair in love and war.

-Another interesting phenomena I encountered while reviewing Python code can probably be attributed to Python's low entry barrier for newcomers.
+Another interesting phenomena I encountered while reviewing Python code can probably be attributed to Python's low barrier to entry for newcomers.
-Programmers switching over from other languages bring along customs and idioms they are used to at their mother tongue.
-I could frequently tell former Java, Perl or Bash programmer from their Python code.
+Programmers switching over from other languages bring along customs and idioms they are used to in their "mother tongue".
+I can usually figure out from their Python code whether the author is a former Java, Perl, or Bash programmer.
 As much as I admire other technologies and expertise, I believe it is most efficient and enjoyable to code in harmony with the language rather than stretching it beyond its intended design.

 In this blog post I'll focus on my personal experience in authoring and reviewing Python code from both psychological and technical perspectives.
-Keeping in mind my ultimate goal of striking a balance between code reviews being enjoyable and technically fruitful.
+And I'll do so keeping in mind the ultimate goal of striking a balance between code reviews being enjoyable and technically fruitful.

 Why we review code
 ------------------

-The most immediate purpose of a code review is to make code better by focusing more eyeballs at it.
+The most immediate purpose of a code review is to make code better by focusing more eyeballs on it.
 But code review seems to be a lot more than that!

 It is also a way for the engineers to communicate, learn and even